Singapore cuts stay-home notice for new travellers from higher-risk places to 14 days; regular COVID-19 self-test required

 SINGAPORE: The stay-home notice period for new travellers from higher-risk countries or regions will be shortened from 21 days to 14 days from Jun 24, the Ministry of Health (MOH) said on Wednesday (Jun 23).

-This is "based on updated evidence gathered over the past month," MOH said.
+This is "based on updated evidence gathered over the past month," MOH added.

-These travellers will be required to test themselves regularly with antigen rapid test (ART) self-administered kits on top of the existing polymerase chain reaction (PCR) tests.
+These travellers will be required to test themselves regularly with antigen rapid test (ART) self-administered kits in addition to the existing polymerase chain reaction (PCR) tests.

 Until recently, "little was known about the emerging variant of concern, including its incubation period", said the ministry.
 As a precaution, MOH had required travellers with recent travel history to higher-risk places to serve a 21-day stay-home notice.